The First Christmas Gifts and Some Forgotten Christmas Songs

 Frankincense For the High Priest

 The gift of frankincense showed the recognition that this child was born to be a holy intercessor for mankind.
 This incense ingredient was burned on alters during sacrifices to God, and this child was the sacrificial offering provided by God himself to cover all of man's sin.
 It's also important to note that frankincense is collected from trees, and a tree would ultimately figure very prominently in the death of this child later in his adulthood.
+The Christmas tree is a significant symbol of the roughly-hewn cross that this Godly sacrificial offering willingly died on.

 Myrrh For His Suffering and Death